Intel celebrates its 50th anniversary with promises, drones, and bell-rings

 One processor we are developing connects “chiplets” built in different manufacturing processes using new 2D and 3D assembly techniques to deliver powerful PC performance with the energy usage of an ultra-efficient mobile device.”

-“Imagine the possibilities as we combine into the most efficient of packages the more diverse capabilities – even data centre-class technologies – once miles apart in computing terms or based on incompatible processes.”
+“Imagine the possibilities as we combine into the most efficient of packages the more diverse capabilities – even data center-class technologies – once miles apart in computing terms or based on incompatible processes.”

 New computing models